-When working with people experiencing infertility, one of ways I feel that I feel that I can be the most helpful is to try to prepare them for what’s coming.
+When working with people experiencing infertility, one of the ways I feel that I feel that I can be the most helpful is to try to prepare them for what’s coming.
 I always think back to my own journey and how unprepared I was.
 There were a lot of what I now know to be common experiences that caught me totally off guard.

 In reality, there is no way to be completely in-the-know when it comes to infertility, but I do wish that I would have known certain things to feel like I had even a little bit more control over the process.
 Here are 12 things I wish I would have known when I was first diagnosed with infertility.